 Make sure you are noting down all your feedback after receiving it so that you don’t forget it – check out our tips for managing your applications to make sure that you are being as organised as possible during your job hunt.
 This will help you save a lot of time in the long run.

 Also, if you’re still at university, remember to make the most of the help and advice from your university careers centre.
 Book a CV review and get advice on answering interview questions.
 Remember that practice makes perfect, so be sure to make the most of your friends and family in the run-up to interviews too.
 A fresh pair of eyes on your application answers can be invaluable.

 Attending multiple interviews will also help you to narrow down your future job search.
 If you think that the job sounded perfect in the interview, perhaps this is where you should be focusing more of your attention in future applications.
 Or if you find that you actually didn’t like the sound of the work you would have been expected to do, you should turn your focus elsewhere.
-There are plenty of graduate opportunities out there – 270,000 vacancies open annually so don’t give up hope just yet!
+There are plenty of graduate opportunities out there – 270,000 vacancies open annually, so don’t give up hope just yet!
 Treat your job hunt as a learning process, and remember that the end result will be well worth it all.